nkreer/Fish/README.md

 Several plugins have already been written for Fish:

+- [PluginTools](https://github.com/nkreer/PluginTools) helps you with packaging of your plugins
 - [Scripts](https://github.com/nkreer/Fish-Scripts) enables you to add simple custom commands to the bot
 - Many more, closed source plugins